Z-siteA Companion to the Works of Louis Zukofsky

 71.32 “Rags make paper, paper makes money…: this is a traditional jingle often identified as 18th century.
 “Rags” here refers to the common use of rags as the primary pulp material in early paper manufacture (Jane Kamensky & Lindsay Silver, personal communication).

-72.1 Provence myth: deliberately or not, LZ is being somewhat loose here; Roger Caillois’ essay on the mantis (see 66.17) mentions various French folklore about the insect, much but not necessarily all from the southern or Languedoc region.
-Caillois remarks: “In more general terms, it seems that we must agree with the opinion of De Bomare, who writes that in all Provence, the mantis is regarded as sacred and that people avoid causing it the slightest harm” (trans.
-Michael Syrotinski).
+72.1 Provence myth: deliberately or not, LZ is being somewhat loose here; Roger Caillois’ essay on the mantis (see headnote) mentions various French folklore about the insect, much but not necessarily all from the southern or Languedoc region.
+Caillois remarks: “It seems that we must generally abide by the views of De Bomare, who writes that the mantis is deemed sacred everywhere in Provence and that people are careful not to cause it the slightest harm” (71).

-72.2 Melanesian self-extinction myth: again LZ is not recalling or replicating exactly; as the quotation at 66.21 indicates, this is an African myth.
-LZ may be misremembering his notes or being deliberately mischievous, the point being he is supposedly drawing on anthropological materials in a manner made famous by T.S.
+72.2 Melanesian self-extinction myth: again LZ is not recalling or replicating exactly; as the quotations at 66.21 indicate, the details here are from African mythology, although Caillois does mention that the mantis is a totem for a Melanesian tribe.
+LZ may be being deliberately mischievous, the point being he is supposedly drawing on anthropological materials in a manner made famous by T.S.
 Eliot’s The Waste Land.